 Lyft starts the weekly payment process on Tuesdays around 5 AM.
-It may take 2-3 business days before your deposit shows in your account.
-This can happen because:
+It may take 1 - 3 business days before your deposit shows in your account, depending on your bank's processing time.

 If we’re unable to deposit your earnings, we’ll try again after you update your bank account information (or on the following Tuesday if you don't update your information).